smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Playing Audio Indications/index.md

 You can pass an uploaded audio file's name to @![iOS]`SDLTTSChunk`!@@![android, javaSE, javaEE, javascript]`TTSChunk`!@, allowing any API that takes a text-to-speech parameter to pass and play your audio file.
 A sports app, for example, could play a distinctive audio chime to notify the user of a score update alongside an `Alert` request.

 !!!
 NOTE
-Manticore testing of Audio Indications works best in Google Chrome, Mozilla Firefox, or Microsoft Edge.
-Testing of Audio Indications does not work in Apple Safari at this time.
+On [Manticore](https://smartdevicelink.com/resources/manticore/), audio indications work best in Google Chrome, Mozilla Firefox, or Microsoft Edge.
+Audio indications do not work in Apple Safari at this time.
 !!!

 ## Uploading the Audio File